 The connection works in both directions, however.
-While a compatibility plan must be based upon an airport master plan, another section of the Public Utilities Code (21676(c)) requires that any proposed modification to an airport master plan be submitted to the ALUC to determine if the proposal is consistent with the compatibility plan.
+While a compatibility plan must be based upon an airport master plan, Public Utilities Code Section 21676(c) requires that any proposed modification to an airport master plan be submitted to the ALUC to determine if the proposal is consistent with the compatibility plan.
 Provided that the off-airport compatibility implications of the proposed modifications are adequately addressed in the master plan, the outcome of this process usually is that the compatibility plan will need to be updated to mirror the new master plan.